Cappella Paolina: Use by papal conclave

 The 1996 document Universi Dominici gregis stipulated the Pauline Chapel as the place where the cardinal-electors were to assemble at the beginning of the conclave prior to the procession and entry into the Sistine Chapel.
 However, due to restoration work that had begun in 2002, the chapel was unavailable for the 2005 conclave so the Hall of Blessings instead was used for this purpose.
 The restoration work was finished in 2009 and during the 2013 conclave the cardinal-electors assembled in the Pauline Chapel to begin their procession into the Sistine Chapel.
 The Pauline Chapel was also the venue where the non-cardinal officials, support staff and other personnel who had duties in the 2013 conclave took their oath of secrecy the day before the conclave.

+The Pauline Chapel was also used in the 2025 conclave for the oath-taking of secrecy of personnel assisting at the conclave on May 5, as well as the gathering place of the cardinal-electors before processing to the Sistine Chapel on the afternoon of May 7.
+The cardinal-electors also celebrated Mass and Lauds in this chapel before beginning a full-day voting on May 8.
+When Pope Leo XIV was elected at the fourth ballot, he spent moments of prayer in the Pauline Chapel before appearing to the public for the first time as Pope.